IBM-Cloud/tf-ibm-docs/README.md

 - Execute the `./build.sh` script
 - Execute `bundle exec middleman server`
 - Point a browser at `http://localhost:4567/`

+### CAVEATS

+Certain links will NOT work locally.
+They are prefixed with `tf-ibm-docs` for deployment on GitHub pages. **This is known for local dev and simply must be worked around for now** _We will work on fixing this for the future_

 ### Building static site